 costs to EC companies involved in lawsuits based on the 1916 Act.

 DS176: United States — Section 211 Omnibus Appropriations Act of 1998

 The US reminded the DSB that the US and EC had agreed on 19 December 2003 to extend the US' implementation time until 31 December 2004.
 The US added that it would continue to work with the US Congress to resolve this matter.

 Cuba said that the US' non-compliance reflected a lack of political will.

-DS184: United States — Anti-dumping measures on certain hot-rolled steel
+DS184: United States — Anti-dumping measures on certain hot-rolled steel products from Japan

 Japan confirmed that the implementation time had been extended to 31 July 2004 and strongly urged the US to comply.